dadi/web/README.md

 Very daring.

-Fork, hack, possibly even add some tests, then send a pull request :)
+Any new feature, enhancement or bug fix should be accompanied by unit and/or acceptance tests.
+Fork, hack, add tests, then send us a pull request :)

 ## Licence